TheGreenOfficial/Root-Me/README.md

 I’m publishing **Root-Me writeups** here for learning and documentation purposes.

+If you don't want that people solve all challanges from flags in writeups then:
+- Rotate flags periodically
+- Validate dynamically
+<br><br>
 If you want any content to be **private or removed**, just open an **issue** or notify me somehow.

-Honest Feedback:
-If you don't want that people solve all challanges from flags in writeups then better approach would be:
-- Rotate flags daily (or periodically)
-- Like in 2 days refresh flag randromly for all challenges.
-- Validate dynamically instead of static flags

-Please take it positively and don't ruin my hard work banning my github account I swear to god if something happens to this repo or my github account I will take revenge mind it...
-<br><br>
-Again, If you want any content to be **private or removed**, just open an **issue** or notify me somehow.

 ---